Paginating Magento catalogs without OFFSET

 The standard way, and why it breaks

-In Magento 2, if you want to iterate through all products, you usually reach for something like:
+In Magento 2, if you want to read every product, you usually write something like this:

 $collection = $this->collectionFactory->create()